How you can save £2,400 every year by not buying single-use plastic on-the-go products

 • Instead of saving the environment, 87% said saving money would in fact be a key factor in reducing their single-use plastic purchases

-Brits’ takeaway habits costs the UK population £65 billion a year
+Brits’ takeaway habits cost the UK population £65 billion a year

 The survey of 2,000 adults found 87% of respondents would consider swapping their single-use products for reusable alternatives if it would save them money.
 Rather disappointingly, 53% admit they are not actually likely to change their single-use plastic habits due to environmental factors.
 Saving money is clearly a key motivator for the public to switch to more environmentally conscious behaviour.